MonsieurCode/android-source-patch/README.md

 # udoo-source

 This repository contains any modifications to the original Udoo Android source code.
 You will need to download the [complete source code archive](http://udoo.org/download/files/Sources/), unzip it, and merge the changes here at build time.
+For generic Android Source building instructions, click [here](http://source.android.com/source/building.html).

 ## Compilation Guide